apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ### Objects and arrays

-Since Svelte 5.16, `class` accepts objects/arrays using [clsx](https://github.com/lukeed/clsx).
+Since Svelte 5.16, `class` accepts objects/arrays, converted using [clsx](https://github.com/lukeed/clsx).

 **Objects** - truthy keys are added: